-From tacos and Thai food to bubble tea and burgers, you’ll now find it all in Liverpool’s largest food hall which has opened in the Metquarter.
-The 11,000 square foot space, known as GPO Liverpool, pays homage to the building’s past the city’s General Post Office, and is bringing a new wave of independent food and drink traders all under one roof.
+From curries and fried chicken to bubble tea and burgers, you’ll now find it all in Liverpool’s largest food hall located in the Metquarter.
+The 11,000 square foot space, known as GPO Liverpool, pays homage to the building’s past as the city’s General Post Office, and it has brought a new wave of independent food and drink traders all under one roof.

-GPO will champion independent regional food talent, showcasing a wide variety of cuisine with a focus on high quality street food.
-GPO Liverpool’s street food traders line-up features the likes of Japanese-Scandi mash up Konjo Robatayaki Kitchen, quirky coffee blenders Monkey Board Coffee, Instagrammable ice cream purveyors ICE, as well as some traders with stalls at other food hubs in cities such as Manchester and Sheffield.
+GPO champions independent regional food talent, showcasing a wide variety of cuisine with a focus on high quality street food.
+GPO Liverpool’s street food traders line-up features the likes of Japanese-Scandi mash up Konjo, quirky coffee blenders Monkey Board Coffee, Instagrammable ice cream purveyors ICE, as well as some traders with stalls at other food hubs in cities such as Manchester and Sheffield.

 The site sits behind the Metquarter’s beautiful historic 19th century façade next to the Everyman Cinema, with open air seating facing onto the recently upgraded Victoria Street.
 The food hall also includes a Grab & Go area, which is ideal for those short on time with a quick-purchase station providing convenient and tasty lunchtime snacks, takeaway coffees and other hot drinks.

-Here’s the line-up of the latest independent traders at The GPO:
+Here’s the line-up of some of the current independent traders at The GPO:

-Konjo Robatayaki Kitchen from the team behind Joro, the Japanese-Scandi street food mash-up will be serving skewers, snacks and small plates, cooked over a Japanese Konro BBQ Grill.
+Konjo from the team behind Joro, the Japanese-Scandi street food mash-up will be serving skewers, snacks and small plates, cooked over a Japanese Konro BBQ Grill.

 Jailbird Nashville Fried Chicken has fried chicken with a choice of three levels of heat – hint of chilli, marinated in Carolina reaper, or clucking hot Nashville-inspired spice.